superxc3/zmk-config-crkbd/README.md

 5. For niceview version, get it from [here](https://drive.google.com/drive/u/0/folders/1zrGXbjNoFAU9e0BY-wZ6xVu2WyWjd4MS) or [here](https://drive.google.com/drive/folders/1p5twDqSFcLPDTAh1r9uKbbJ-_LQ2O5IX?usp=drive_link).
 You may refer to [Typeractive documentation](https://docs.typeractive.xyz/build-guides/corne-wireless/firmware) for more details.
 6. No key is registering: have you toggled the power button? (if you have one)

+## Light indicator from Supermini MCU
+1. Blue light: you are connected to usb c and the board is charging
+2. Slight blue light blinking: you are connected to usb c but not connected to battery.
+Toggle power button to allow charging.
+3. Blink red once: when you toggle the power button on
+4. Flashing red: no firmware flashed to the mcu yet

+## Power button toggle
+1. For mx, slide to left = off.
+Slide to right = on.
+Applicable on both sides.

 # Future planning
 To change the keymap according to Klein's or Bastard C Nano for better inspiration.